dimspith/dotfiles/README.md

 # Dotfiles

-I use [GNU/stow](https://www.gnu.org/software/stow/) to manage my dotfiles in this repo.
+I use [GNU/stow](https://www.gnu.org/software/stow/) to manage my dotfiles.

 To use it, clone this repo in `~/.dotfiles` with: